As an Amazon Associate I earn from qualifying purchases.

 - 1/2 cup lime juice or rice vinegar

-Salt the doves well, inside and out.
+- Salt the doves well, inside and out.
 Paint with the BBQ sauce.
 Get your grill ready, making a spot where there are no coals so you can cook over indirect heat.
 You want a smokey fire, so have some wood chips handy.
-If you're using a Traeger, set it to 200F on Smoke.
+If you're using a smoker, set it to 200F.